melparker101/p50/CELLEX/README.md

 # Using CELLEX on ovary datasets
-Make sure conda is installed.
-Using conda environments is recommended for the following steps.
+Using conda environments is recommended for the following steps; make sure conda is already installed.

 1. Create this using the **seurat2h5.yml** yaml file provided using this command:
 ``` bash